Ophien/gpt-2-grpc-server/README.md

 where, "example_train_datasets/michael_jackson_songs" is the dataset file without extension, and the ***iterations*** parameter is the number of iterations of the training algorithm.

-* improvise - generate an improvised sentence based on a trained model.
+* improvise - Generates an improvised sentence based on a trained model.
 Example:

 ```
 python3 grpc-client.py improvise --model_name michael_jackson_songs